Film about massacre of Jews touches nerve in Poland

 "'Aftermath' is mendacious and harmful for Poles," the right-wing Gazeta Polska newspaper said in a review.
 "It will bring dreadful results for the nation, particularly abroad."

-"(Its rendering of history) will be received literally ... and that's how Poles will be received: as a dehumanised rabble at least jointly responsible for the Holocaust."
+"(Its rendering of history) will be received literally ... and that's how Poles will be received: as a dehumanized rabble at least jointly responsible for the Holocaust."

 Arkadiusz Czartoryski, a member of the national parliament with the Law and Justice Party, who lives in Ostroleka, said that a work of fiction was the wrong way to address such a complex and difficult issue.